 There are two elements to answering this question well: choosing the right achievement and explaining properly why it was an achievement.
 Our advice is to pick an achievement that says something unique about you and how you respond to hard work, obstacles and setbacks.
 Remember that an achievement by definition requires effort, skill and the courage to go out of your comfort zone.
 Great achievements to mention could include:

-Because ultimately success is all in the telling.
-Whichever example you choose, you need to explain why the goal was important to you, the reasons for pursuing it and why it wasn’t going to be easy, what you had to do in order to achieve it, how you dealt with difficulties, how you found the motivation to keep going, the skills you developed and the scale of what you achieved.
+Ultimately, the secret to answering this question well lies in the telling.
+Whichever example you choose, you need to explain why the goal was important to you, the reasons for pursuing it and why it wasn’t going to be an easy task, what you had to do in order to achieve your goal, how you dealt with difficulties, how you found the motivation to keep going, the skills you developed and the scale of what you achieved.

-Note here that Mott MacDonald is looking for one thing about your interest in the sector or job role that you are applying for; this is not the time to re-state all of the evidence of your interest that you’ve written about in your covering letter.
+Note here that Mott MacDonald is looking for one thing about your interest in the sector or job role that you are applying for.
 How do Mott MacDonald recruiters define ‘interesting’ in this case?
-Probably something that gives them an insight into you.
+Probably as something that gives them an insight into you.
 If you are stumped, consider whether you could write about any of the following:

 Whatever you write about, make sure you provide detail about how and why it proves your passion.